robinali34/blog_system_design/_posts/2025-11-03-backend-system-design-questions.md

 4. Compliance and security awareness
 5. Understanding of fintech regulations

-Good luck with your Robinhood backend system design interview preparation!
+Good luck with your backend system design interview preparation!